hackclub/jams/jams/singles/ai-travel/en-US.md

 8. Go on your next trip

 ## Humble beginnings
 So, you decide to get started!
-You log onto your company laptop then realize that your company has disabled downloading _anything_ to your computer.
+You log onto your laptop then realize that your school has disabled downloading _anything_ to your computer.

 You take two deep breaths and realize that you can just use Replit to do this.